LongForWisdom/mips/MIP4/MIP4c3-Subproposal-Template.md

 ## Specification

 ### Motivation
-   - Explanation behind the removal of the MIP.
+   - Explanation behind the removal of the MIP(s).
    - Any impact this has on other MIPs that interact with the MIP in question.

 ### Relevant Information